 During the prostate biopsy procedure, the sampling needle may be inserted via the rectum or through the perineum.

-The most common practice is a transrectal biopsy under local anaesthetic.
+The most common practice is a transrectal biopsy under local anesthetic.

-Having long been restricted to general anaesthesia, transperineal procedures are now possible under local anaesthetic thanks to recent technological advances (cf. KOELIS Trinity®).
-On account of the reduced risk of infection after a biopsy, use of this method is continually increasing throughout the world.
+Having long been restricted to general anesthesia, transperineal procedures are now possible under local anesthetic thanks to recent technological advances (cf. KOELIS Trinity®).
+On account of the reduced risk of infection after a biopsy, the use of this method is continually increasing throughout the world.